 Usefulness + Clarity

-Lastly, for every visual aid, consider these two questions:
+Lastly, for every visual aid, ask yourself:

 - Is it USEFUL?

 A cardinal rule of presentations: ONLY INCLUDE WHAT YOU'LL ACTUALLY TALK ABOUT.
-It's extremely common for presenters to include extra visuals that they never discuss.
+It's tragically common for presenters to include extra visuals that they never discuss.
 Don't be that person.
 In addition, your visual aids should add value by complementing what you say in your voiceover.
 The visuals should NOT be completely redundant with your spoken words (so don't write out complete sentences!!).